Dr Stephen James Minton

 I have experience in, and enthusiasm for, working in multi-disciplinary and multi-national research contexts, and in working with a wide range of research approaches and methodologies.

-- ‘Transitions and life course changes in adolescence and young adulthood’: An inter-disciplinary (education, psychology, sociology, social work) research group co-led by myself and Professor Willy Aagre at the University of South-East Norway.
-In March, 2020, this group, along with a team at Cardiff Metropolitan University will make a medium-scale funding proposal to Comenius Norway (ca. £307, 217) for a three-year project entitled, ‘Young People’s Experiences of Educational and Life Transitions’.
+- ‘Transitions in Mid-Youth and Early Adulthood Research Group': An inter-disciplinary research group that I lead at the University of South-East Norway, whose core members are Professor Willy Aagre, Pål Isdahl Solberg, Dr Camilla Wiig and myself.
+In March 2021, this group, along with teams at the University of Iceland and two other partner universities, will make a medium-scale funding proposal to Comenius Norway (ca. EUR 350, 000) for a three-year project entitled, ‘Young People’s Experiences of Educational and Life Transitions’.

 List of Selected Past Research Projects, with Own Roles: